 11. Holds grudges.
 They expect people to blame themselves and forget what the narcissist did.
 However, a narcissist will not forgive another.
 Even if the other person didn’t do anything, just had a different opinion, a narcissist will not forgive.

 12. Substances abuse, not all, but most narcissists have some form of addiction, drugs, alcohol, gambling, sex, porn, cheating, however where a grandiose narcissist might gloat and be unpleasantly proud, a vulnerable will play the victim and use their addictions to gain sympathetic attention to gain support, with no intentions of changing.

 13. False promises.
 A narcissist will promise to change, but they rarely do only temporarily to meet a need of their own.
 “I’ll change with your help.”
 The vulnerable narcissist will use depression against you, so you fear what they might do if you were to leave them.
 They might promise things in the future to get their needs met in the present, then when the future inevitably arrives, the narcissist will claim .”I never said that.
 You must be imagining things.”

 14. Pity plays to gain sympathy to guilt-trip others into feeling obligated to help the narcissist.

 15. lazy, unable to hold down a steady job, or even if they do have a job, they expect others to take care of them.

 16. Double standards.
 They can make jokes at your expense.
 However, you’re not allowed to do the same to them.
-They get to control reality you don’t.
+They get to control reality.
+You don’t.
 When they’re angry, it’s because they’re right.
 When you are angry is because you’re crazy.
-They don’t have to be grateful for you, but you must express eternal gratitude to them.
+They don’t have to be grateful to you, but you must express eternal gratitude to them.
 They can ignore you, but you shouldn’t ignore them.

 19. The silent treatments as they sulk about not getting their own way.